skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/configuration.md

 The `description` is used for the swagger-documentation.

-To define the folder where the to find the apidoc to serve by route `/api/apidoc/index.html` the keyword `apidoc_dir` is used.
+To define the folder where the to find the apidoc (included when `make docs` is run and the service is started) the keyword `apidoc_dir` is used.

 `readme` defines where to get the readme from to be used as main description for the swagger-documentation at `/docs` / `/redoc`.